PennyLaneAI/catalyst/doc/dev/transforms.rst

 Writing and running your first Catalyst pass
 ============================================

-If this is your first time writing MLIR or LLVM passes, the boilerplate can be quite overwhelming.
+If this is your first time writing an MLIR pass, the boilerplate can be quite overwhelming.
 Let's first set up the various boilerplate items required to register and run a new pass.

 We'll create an empty pass in the ``Catalyst`` dialect that just prints out hello world to stdout.
-Note that the ``mlir/include`` (and ``mlir/lib``) directories consists of all the available dialects, so if you want to write a new pass in another dialect, it should be added to the subdirectory of that dialect.
+Note that the ``mlir/include`` and ``mlir/lib`` directories consists of all the available dialects, so if you want to write a new pass in another dialect, it should be added to the subdirectory of that dialect.

 The first thing to do is to create the pass object in the tablegen ``mlir/include/Catalyst/Transforms/Passes.td``: